The £270million profit Liverpool have made due to Michael Edwards

 Despite scoring just one goal in 27 appearances for the Reds, Bournemouth were still willing to pay £19million for his services in 2019.

-He failed to make an impact in the Premier League for the Cherries but seems to have found his feet since their relegation, scoring 50 goals in the past two seasons.
+He failed to make an impact in the Premier League for the Cherries but found his feet since their relegation, scoring 50 goals in the past two seasons.

 Liverpool signed Ward from Wrexham for a fee of around £100,000 in January 2012, but the goalkeeper made only three appearances in five and a half years at Anfield.